-A student in the junior year, who has a cumulative grade point average of 3.25 or higher, and has had at least 12 credit hours at of independent reading and research under the guidance of a faculty director.
-Six semester hours may be earned in the field in was 361 Reading and Research for Honors I Credit, 2 sem. hrs.
+A student in the junior year, who has a cumulative grade point average of 3.25 or higher, and has had at least 12 credit hours at Mississippi College, and who has the approval of the department in which one proposes to do honors work, may be invited to enter an honors program designed to run through three consecutive semesters.
+This is a program of independent reading and research under the guidance of a faculty director.
+Six semester hours may be earned in the field in which the student is working.